West Calcasieu Port Injury Lawyers

 Calcasieu Parish contains 192,768 people.
 The parish name actually comes from an Atakapa Indian word meaning “crying eagle.”
 Sulphur is located in southwestern Louisiana with a population of about 22,000.
 The city of Sulphur is named for the sulfur mines found there.
 The sulfur was discovered by a German immigrant in the 1900s, and he subsequently became famous for his method of excavation.
 The city itself lies on Interstate 10, which is strategic for West Calcasieu Port transportation purposes.
 It’s less than an hour’s drive from the Texas border.

 Injured at West Calcasieu Port?
 Call Our Firm.

-If you have been injured while working at or near West Calcasieu Port in Louisiana, know that the firm you should call is Arnold & Itkin.
-This is because we are experienced maritime attorneys who have developed skills over the years necessary to help those who have been injured in the Louisiana offshore industry.
-We understand the hazards that you face in your day-to-day work environment, and we can build the precise, specific case you need in order to recover your maximum compensation under the law.
+If you have been injured while working at or near West Calcasieu Port in Louisiana, call Arnold & Itkin.
+Our firm has experienced maritime attorneys with proven results in virtually every area of maritime law.
+We understand the hazards our clients face in their day-to-day work, so we can build the legal strategies they need to recover.

 You might not know how your fall accident, floating platform accident, or engine room accident was caused by negligence, but that’s what attorneys at our firm can help you figure out.
 If you want more information on how you can get help after an injury, call our firm for a free consultation.
 We can discuss your legal options, whether you are covered by the Jones Act or fall under some other type of maritime worker category.